GiuseppeSinopoli/GiuseppeSinopoli/README.md

 # Hi there!
 My name is Giuseppe Sinopoli, welcome to my GitHub profile 👋

 I'm a marketing specialist turned data scientist and AI Engineer.
-For my previous experiences you can check out my LinkedIn Page [GitHub Pages](https://www.linkedin.com/in/giuseppe-sinopoli/).
+For my previous experiences you can check out my [LinkedIn Page](https://www.linkedin.com/in/giuseppe-sinopoli/).